^

 Diagnosis of otosclerosis

 Otoscopic signs of otosclerosis are extremely scarce.
-Characteristic symptoms are found only in 10-21% of patients.
-These include the symptom of Lempert (thinning of the tympanic membrane with a change in its color due to fibrous layer atrophy) and the Schwartz symptom (the transmission of pink-colored hyperemic mucous membrane in the cape area through a thin eardrum: a sign of the active stage of otosclerosis).
-Characteristically, the absence or decrease in the amount of sulfur (Touwnee symptom), atrophy and dry skin of the external auditory canal.
-When otosclerosis is also observed a decrease in the sensitivity of the skin of the external auditory canal and tympanic membrane, a decrease in the secretion of sweat glands, a wide external auditory meatus (the Virchowski-Tillo symptom).
+Characteristic symptoms are found in only 10-21% of patients.
+These include Lempert's symptom (thinning of the eardrum with a change in its color due to atrophy of the fibrous layer) and Schwartze's symptom (translucence of the pink-colored hyperemic mucous membrane in the promontory area through the thinned eardrum: a sign of the active stage of otosclerosis).
+Characteristic are the absence or decrease in the amount of sulfur (Tounbee's symptom), atrophy and dryness of the skin of the external auditory canal.
+With otosclerosis, a decrease in the sensitivity of the skin of the external auditory canal and eardrum, a decrease in the secretion of the sweat glands, a wide external auditory canal (Virchowsky-Tillot's symptom) are also observed.

 Otosclerosis - Diagnosis